What is off-plan property?

 Selling off-plan before completion is dependent on your contract.
 Some developers stop investors selling to avoid ‘flipping’ off-plan property.
 If your contract allows selling before completion, just remember that more often than not, you can’t simply sell the off-plan property to a third party unless the contract allows you to.

 If you decide to sell before completion, don’t forget to consider any capital gains tax, selling commissions and legal fees that come with the transaction.

-How to buy off-plan property
+How to buy off-plan property?

-So how do you buy off plan property?
 To buy off-plan property you first must either find your trusted developer/agent or find a suitable development to suit your needs.
 If your opting to choose a developer first, then this goes back to building trust and doing your due diligence.
 Look into how well the developer has performed in the past, and make sure you are confident in the delivery of the project.
 If you opt to choose your development first then your in the research phase of the areas, regeneration and again back to who is developing the project.

-What else you should know to make a good off-plan investment
+What else you should know to make a good off-plan investment?

 - Location is absolutely key when looking to stimulate growth within your purchase.
 Almost the entire UK property market is growing but some areas faster than others.
 As an example, Birmingham, Manchester and Edinburgh were the fastest growing cities in the UK for 2018 with highs of 7.2% growth!

 - Watch out for regional growth plans such as Birmingham’s ‘Big City Plan’ which aims to make transformational changes to create a world-class city centre.